booleanhunter/ReactJS-AdminLTE/reactjs-adminlte/public/widgets/README.md

 <Conversations conversations = {conversationsArray} />
 ```

 Pass the [Contacts](./js/components/page-widgets/chat-box/contacts.js) component as props.children to add contacts in the right drawer.
-It accepts as array of objects
+It accepts an array of objects containing contact information

 ```javascript
 contactsArray: [{